badugyautheophilus09-coder/requirement-analysis/README.md

 ---

 ### 5. Requirement Validation
 Validation ensures that the documented requirements truly reflect the needs of stakeholders.
 This step involves reviews, walkthroughs, or prototyping to confirm accuracy before moving into design and development.
 *Example:* Sharing the SRS with stakeholders to confirm that nothing is missing or misunderstood.

+---

-# Types of Requirements
+## 🧩 Types of Requirements
 When developing a system, requirements are classified into **Functional** and **Non-functional**.
 Functional requirements focus on *what the system should do*, while Non-functional requirements focus on *how the system should perform*.

----

-### Functional Requirements
+### 🔹 Functional Requirements
 **Definition:**
-Functional requirements describe the specific tasks, services, and functions that the system must be able to perform.
-They are the **core features** that directly fulfill user needs.
+Functional requirements describe the specific tasks, services, and functions that the system must perform.

 **Examples for Booking Management Project:**
 - The system must allow customers to create, view, update, and cancel bookings.